tclssg/tclssg/README.md

 The Tclssg logo images are copyright (c) 2014 Danyil Bohdan and are licensed under [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/).

-The [Caius](https://github.com/tobijk/caius) Markdown package 0.9 is copyright (c) 2013 Tobias Koch and is distributed under a two-clause BSD license.
+The [Caius](https://github.com/tobijk/caius) Markdown package 1.0 is copyright (c) 2014 Caius Project and is distributed under the MIT license.
 See `external/markdown/markdown.tcl`.

 Bootstrap 3.3.1 is copyright (c) 2011-2014 Twitter, Inc and is distributed under the MIT license.
 See `skeleton/static/external/bootstrap-3.3.1-dist/LICENSE`.